aws/go-kafka-event-source/docs/asyncprocessing.md

 Also note that if `len(batchItems.Items())` exceeds the capacity of a batch execution (according to `maxBatchSize`), `batchItems.Items()` will be executed across multiple batches in the order in which they were added.
 The batch callback will be invoked only after all items for the event have been executed.

-`BatchItems.Key()` does not need to match StateStore key; but if it does not match, writing to the StateStore after the batch call could result in a data race.
+`BatchItems.Key()` does not need to match StateStore key; but if it does match, writing to the StateStore after the batch call could result in a data race.
 There are exceptions to this however.
 In the above example, we are writing items to a DDB table.
 What if these executions fail?
 In this case we can use the StateStore to record the errors and retry later with an Interjector.
 We can modify Example 5 as follows:

 ##### Example 6 - AsynBatcher DDB Write, Error Handling
 ```go